transparency: our version of organic certificaton

 We grow organically here at Good Growers.
 On our half-acre farm we don't use any synthetic fertilisers or non-organic herbicides, pesticides, or fungicides.
 One day we may go to the hassle of getting certified as Organic (capital O), but for now we are an open book to you, our customers.

-I try to keep really good records of everything I do on the farm, and below have included some of my records for you to see with some specificity what is going into the soil and onto your food.
-I will aim to complete this page with all our records over the Summer break as there's some software gremlins to work out.
+I try to keep really good records of everything I do on the farm, and below have included some of my records for you to see with some specificity what is going into the soil and into your food.

 Fertilising records

 Click here to look at my records for every bit of fertiliser that has gone onto the soil.
 This spreadsheet shows a visual view of every bed on the farm, and the dates fertiliser or minerals were added.
-I will add a page on this spreadsheet with a full list of all the fertilisers and minerals we use.
+Click through to other tabs to see my foliar spraying records, fertigation records, a list of all the products I use, and my seed raising mix recipe!

 Power and water usage records